playhubstudio/public-api/docs/v1.0/general/currencies.md

 slug: general-currencies
 ---

+We support a list of currencies, which includes a subset of ISO 4217 currencies as well as cryptocurrencies.

-We supports list of currencies (subset of ISO4217 and some Crypto currencies) provided by the following API:
+You can access the list of supported currencies through the following API:

 [Currency API](get_currencies)

+***

+**Note**: The Currency API provides up-to-date information on all the currencies we support.